 Steve: Thanks for joining us.
 I’m Steve Hsu.

 Corey: And I’m Corey Washington.
 And we’re your hosts for Manifold.Our guest today is Timothy Searchinger.
 Tim is a research scholar at the Woodrow Wilson School at Princeton University in the Science Technology and Environmental Policy program.
-Though trained as a lawyer, Tim’s work today encompasses ecology, agronomy, and economics, and analyzing the challenges of feeding a growing world population while reducing greenhouse gas emissions.He was lead author on a groundbreaking series of articles in Science magazine, though for the first calculations of greenhouse gas emissions associated with land use changes due to biofuels and the potential effects on food consumption.
-He’s lead author of a series of reports for the World Resources Institute, the World Bank, and other organizations on how to meet global feed needs in 2050 while reducing greenhouse gas emissions.He works across the world and currently has projects in Rwanda, Colombia, Thailand, Vietnam, and Denmark, on evaluating the potential for livestock or crop improvements to reduce emissions and protect forest.Tim Searchinger, welcome to Manifold.
+Though trained as a lawyer, Tim’s work today encompasses ecology, agronomy, and economics, and analyzing the challenges of feeding a growing world population while reducing greenhouse gas emissions.He was lead author on a groundbreaking series of articles in Science magazine that offered the first calculations of greenhouse gas emissions associated with land use changes due to biofuels and the potential effects on food consumption.
+He’s also lead author of a series of reports for the World Resources Institute, the World Bank, and other organizations on how to meet global feed needs in 2050 while reducing greenhouse gas emissions.He works across the world and currently has projects in Rwanda, Colombia, Thailand, Vietnam, and Denmark, on evaluating the potential for livestock or crop improvements to reduce emissions and protect forest.Tim Searchinger, welcome to Manifold.

 Tim: Happy to be here.
 Thank you for having me.

 Corey: So Tim, you and I are old friends, and we hadn’t seen each other for quite a while.
-And to be honest, how I came to bring you on the show today was, I was looking at the New York Times in November of last year, and there’s a huge story on the cover titled: Palm Oil was Supposed to Help Save the Planet.
-Instead it Unleashed a Catastrophe by the destruction of forests in Borneo as a result of changes in US biofuels policy.And in that article, you’re profiled as the person who probably before anybody else realized that this change was going to be a catastrophe.
+To be honest, how I came to bring you on the show today was, I was looking at The New York Times in November of last year, and there’s a huge story on the cover titled: “Palm Oil was Supposed to Help Save the Planet.
+Instead it Unleashed a Catastrophe” about the destruction of forests in Borneo as a result of changes in US biofuels policy.And in that article, you’re profiled as the person who probably before anybody else realized that this change was going to be a catastrophe.
 It’s a well-meaning change in policy that had unintended consequences.
 Can you tell us what’s happening in Borneo?

 Tim: Well, Borneo is obviously a naturally highly forested place with very wet, very carbon dense and biologically diverse forest.
-And it is now being converted, it has been heavily converted to oil palm production.
-It’s also been heavily deforested for timber purposes too.
+And it is now being converted, has been heavily converted to oil palm production.
+It’s also been heavily deforested for timber purposes.
 A lot of it is for oil palm production.
-And oil palm has become the cheapest way of supplying the world’s growing demand for vegetable oil.
-And some of that vegetable oil is going to be rising food request.
+Oil palm has become the cheapest way of supplying the world’s growing demand for vegetable oil.
+And some of that vegetable oil is going to meet rising food request.
 When people go from eating $1 a day to $2 a day, the first thing they do to diversify their diets is eat more vegetable oil.
 But some of that vegetable oil is going to supply biodiesel, one of the big sources of biofuels.The basic story is the world’s increased demand for vegetable oil, including biodiesel, means you’ve got to produce it somewhere, and one of the big places to produce it is by converting tropical forest in Borneo.
 And that has huge implications: larger releases of carbon dioxide, the most potent greenhouse gas, very sharp biodiversity effects, and then a lot of effects on indigenous people who are living there.

 Steve: Can I ask, the carbon release, is that from burning off the jungle?

-Steve: And the crops that you’re growing then, in that agricultural land, those crops are fixing carbon from the air, in order to grow, but then I guess eventually you may burn them so that carbon gets back into the atmosphere?
+Steve: And the crops that you’re growing then, in that agricultural land, those crops are fixing carbon from the air in order to grow, but then I guess eventually you may burn them, so that carbon gets back into the atmosphere?

 Corey: What was the policy change in the US that led to this deforestation in Borneo?

 Tim: Yeah, so the big … And by the way, that’s not all due to US biofuel policy.
 First of all, we have growing world demand for vegetable oil.
 And then on top of that, Europe has had a large increase in biofuels too.
-Most of Europe’s is due to biodiesel, whereas in the US we are primarily using ethanol from corn, which causes other problems but less problems than you have in Borneo.Borneo has been… Essentially what happened is that the world figured out how to produce vegetable oil at a high yield from oil palm.
-And that made that a good place to produce it.
-The policy change in the US was mainly in 2007, in December of 2007 when Congress adopted a huge increase in the biofuel mandate.
-So we’ve been subsidizing biofuels for quite a while, but there was a multifold increase in the biofuel mandate, which basically requires that increase in percentages of our transportation fuel be co-blended with some kind of biofuel.
-And eventually up to about 14%.
-And biodiesel is one of those fuels.
-In fact, it’s, it has a kind of preference in particular.
+Most of Europe’s is due to biodiesel, whereas in the US we are primarily using ethanol from corn, which causes other problems but less problems than you have in Borneo.Borneo has been… Essentially what happened is that the world figured out how to produce vegetable oil at a high yield from oil palm, and that made that a good place to produce it.
+The policy change in the US was mainly in December of 2007, when Congress adopted a huge increase in the biofuel mandate.
+We’d been subsidizing biofuels for quite a while, but there was a multifold increase in the biofuel mandate, which basically requires that increasing percentages of our transportation fuel be co-blended with some kind of biofuel, eventually up to about 14%, and biodiesel is one of those fuels.
+In fact, it has a kind of preference in particular.

 Steve: But do you have a breakdown?
 So for a particular hectare in Borneo that they burned off the jungle in order to start growing stuff there, how much of that demand is response to US biofuel policy versus people going from $1 a day to $2 a day and needing some cooking oil?

-Tim: Probably actually a minority of the total amount of deforestation is due to US biofuel policy.
-Nobody really knows the exact percentages because these things don’t get blended in one place or another.
-One of the questions is would the world have been better able to meet the demand for vegetable oil without also the increased demand for biodiesel.
-So there’s certainly a significant demand of increased deforestation but nobody really knows.And for Borneo per se, Europe has probably been a bigger driver because they’re even more into biodiesel than in the US.
+Tim: Probably actually a minority of the total amount of deforestation is due to the US biofuel policy.
+Nobody really knows the exact percentages because these things all get blended in one place or another.
+One of the questions is, would the world have been better able to meet the demand for vegetable oil without also the increased demand for biodiesel.
+So there’s certainly a significant amount of increased deforestation, but nobody really knows.And for Borneo per se, Europe has probably been a bigger driver because they’re even more into biodiesel than in the US.
 However, probably Europe wouldn’t have adopted this biofuel mandate if the US hadn’t been going for it.

-Steve: But the non biofuel part of it goes back to what Bernie said the other day, which was that population increases in the third world are leading to a huge environmental or carbon impact.
+Steve: But the non-biofuel part of it goes back to what Bernie said the other day, which was that population increases in the third world are leading to a huge environmental or carbon impact.

 Tim: Yeah, exactly.
 So our population has been growing a lot.
-And right now we’re about 7.5 billion.
+Right now we’re about 7.5 billion.
 We’re going to go to about 10 billion by 2050.
 So you have to provide that food.
-And then on top of that, you have decreasing numbers of just horribly poor people, or at least decreasing percentages.
+Then on top of that, you have decreasing numbers of just horribly poor people, or at least decreasing percentages.
 As I said, when people are able to eat just a little bit better, one of the first things they do is they try to fry their food or do something to increase the tastiness of it.
 And vegetable oil is one of the things we use, so there’s been a particularly large increase in demand for vegetable oil.
 So the combination of those two drives the demand for vegetable oil.
 In the US, we never think about it, right?
 I mean, you think about frying, but you don’t think about the price of vegetable oil or whatever.
 You have no idea if increased demand has greatly increased the price.

-Steve: I seem to recall that in some poor, relatively poor countries like Indonesia or places like that, if the government raises the price of cooking oil, that riots ensue.
+Steve: I seem to recall that in some relatively poor countries like Indonesia or places like that, if the government raises the price of cooking oil, that riots ensue.
 So I guess that’s very important to their level of wellbeing.

 Corey: You’re convinced Steve?

 Steve: Well, I think it’s obvious that you want to have as much biomass as possible because it’s mostly carbon.
 And so to the extent that you’re growing stuff on the land, that’s great because you’ve sequestered some carbon there for free.
 But if you chop it down and burn it, and the average amount of biomass on that land over the course of the next year is reduced, I see the point.
 I mean, you’re not actually sequestering as much carbon there as you could be.If we allowed you to grow the biggest, the most massive trees possible on that land, that’s probably the best possible use of that land to sequester carbon, right?
 And then if I built little greenhouses on top and grew my biofuel stuff up top, then I guess we’d be okay, right?
-Then I’d both, I’d be using land both productively to sequester carbon and to produce some stuff to run my car or cook my vegetables in.
+Then I’d be using land productively both to sequester carbon and to produce some stuff to run my car or cook my vegetables in.
 But that’s not apparently what people are doing.
 And to clear the land in the first place, they’re burning down some beautiful jungle that was sequestering tons of carbon.

 Steve: Yeah, if we grew the food and we just left it lying around, so it was not floating in the atmosphere absorbing photons, that would be fine.
-But what we actually do is we eat it and eventually it gets back into the atmosphere potentially.
-I don’t know if …
+But what we actually do is we eat it, and eventually it gets back into the atmosphere potentially.
+I don’t know if—

 Tim: Exactly.
-But the point is, so we can actually solve climate change to some extent if everyone stops eating.
+But the point is, we can actually solve climate change to some extent if everyone stops eating.
 Nobody tends to offer to do that.
-We make this as a joke, but there are actually … I had a paper in Science in 2015 where I showed that the calculations that the federal government does to find some greenhouse gas benefits from ethanol literally count the fact that an estimate in an economic model that much of the food diverted to biofuels is not replaced.
+We make this as a joke, but there are actually … I had a paper in Science in 2015 where I showed that the calculations that the federal government does to find some greenhouse gas benefits from ethanol literally count the fact, they estimate in an economic model, that much of the food diverted to biofuels is not replaced.
 As a result people eat less, as a result people breathe out less carbon dioxide, and the greenhouse gas benefit from people breathing out less carbon dioxide is the benefit that they attribute to ethanol.Unfortunately, the people who eat less when we divert plants to ethanol, are not me.
 You can’t see me, I’m a little overweight.
 The world would be better off if as a result I ate less.
 But actually the people who respond to higher prices are the world’s poorest people.

-Steve: Yeah.
-I’m very green from keto.
-No. I mean, if you compete in the marketplace for carbon, pricing out poor people so that they literally starve and die, so that I can drive my SUV, that is very green, right?
+Steve: Yeah, I’m very green from keto.
+No, I mean, if you compete in the marketplace for carbon, pricing out poor people so that they literally starve and die so that I can drive my SUV, that is very green, right?
 I’ve helped the environment.

-Tim: It’s a great greenhouse gas strategy but you don’t care about people at all.
+Tim: It’s a great greenhouse gas strategy, but you don’t care about people at all.

 Tim: [laughs] Yeah.
 Hopefully no one’s actually saying that.
-The interesting thing, of course, is that actually higher child mortality tends to lead to higher population growth, because people overcompensate by having more children.The good news is that one of the best things you can do to actually even reduce climate change is literally keep children alive and educate girls and provide access to family planning to the people in Africa who are the only people who are still having large numbers of children.
+The interesting thing, of course, is that actually higher child mortality tends to lead to higher population growth, because people overcompensate by having more children.The good news is that one of the best things you can do to reduce climate change is literally keep children alive and educate girls and provide access to family planning to the people in Africa, who are the only people who are still having large numbers of children.

 Steve: But if I’m not misremembering, it’s the access to family planning part that got Bernie in trouble.
 Does anybody remember what he actually said?